Anuvab-Chakraborty/project_HTML/README.md

 if you like the project star it on github and you can also try it on your own as a challenge.
 Thanks!
-The website is live at : to be updated
+The website is live at : https://anuvab-chakraborty.github.io/project_HTML/